 What’s the difference between the medications?

 Typical treatments for cystitis are antibiotics, although they contain different active ingredients.
-Some are provided in tablet form, whereas others may be given as an oral suspension fluid for those who don’t like swallowing whole tablets.

 Which should I take?